 These “soft” personal estimates of the stakeholders can be a much more important evidence of success.
 They outweigh “hard” measurements of, for example, financial savings.

-Measure 2: Measuring a PMO’s Success
+Step 2: Measuring a PMO’s Success

 The above study by the GPM lists five areas in which you can determine the success: These are:

-Measure 3: Involving the PMO in Strategic Measures
+Step 3: Involving the PMO in Strategic Measures

 - How does the prioritization in the selection process occur?